mastiff-systems343/mastiff-systems/_authors/David.md

 **Favorite Music:**

-Creed, Bob Marley & The Wailers, Avicii – from raw emotion to island rhythm to electronic pulse, a soundtrack as eclectic as the systems David Webb builds.Claude can make mistakes.
-Please double-check responses.
+Creed, Bob Marley & The Wailers, Avicii.
+From raw emotion to island rhythm to electronic pulse, a soundtrack as eclectic as the systems David Webb builds.

 <!--split-->